keliel/Notebook/README.md

 ### List

 I felt like a notes list would be a nice way to display some information.
+No special navigation would be needed and it is one of the first things that come to mind, thinking about lists.

 ### Styling